emissary-ingress/emissary/docs/about/features-and-benefits.md

 ## Authentication

 Ambassador supports authenticating incoming requests.
 When configured, Ambassador will check with a third party authentication service prior to routing an incoming request.
 For more information, see the [authentication tutorial](/user-guide/auth-tutorial).

+## Integrated diagnostics

+Ambassador includes a diagnostics service so that you can quickly debug issues associated with configuring Ambassador.
+For more information, see [running Ambassador](https://www.getambassador.io/user-guide/running).